Cape Cod

 Rental Houses, Brewster and Chatham

-Best option for groups of four or more
+Best for groups

 The mid-Cape rental market has a wide range of houses from modest three-bedroom cottages to larger properties with outdoor spaces and hot tubs.
 Brewster puts you closest to the Captains Golf Course, with courses literally five minutes away.
 A rental house at $2,000-4,000 per week split four ways undercuts any hotel and adds a kitchen for breakfast before the round.
 Book by April for summer and by February for peak July weeks.